Monday, October 16, 2023

 Now I will be reading you a passage on what causes reflection.
 I want you to listen carefully in order to identify explicit and implicit information.

-Now can you provide me with some explicit and explicit information in the passage.
+Now can you provide me with some explicit and explicit information in the passages.

 EXPLAIN